 CAMINO DE SANTIAGO

 To understand the Camino de Santiago we must look back to the year 813.
-The body of Santiago El Mayor, one of the twelve apostles, is found on Mount Libredón (our current Santiago de Compostela).
-After this discovery, people from all over the world decide to walk to Compostela as a pilgrimage in exchange for the forgiveness of their sins.
-Each pilgrim came from his countries of origin, and that is why the different Caminos de Santiago emerge: p>
+The corpse of Saint James the Great, one of the twelve apostles, was found in Mount Libredón (currently Santiago de Compostela).
+After such discovery, people from all over the world decided to make a pilgrimage to Compostela to redeem themselves.
+As each pilgrim set off from their own country, the different Caminos de Santiago arose:

 French Way, Primitive Way, Northern Way